My cybersecurity journey: 20 years of nonstop learning

 With all these moving parts and changing technologies, it’s important to take a step back and think about the most impactful skills you can learn for your career.
 However, with cybersecurity constantly evolving, it’s important to recognize you’ll never run out of new skills to master.

 I became an Infosec Skills instructor so I could help people in their journey to never stop learning.
-I teach the OWASP Top Ten Learning Path, but an Infosec Skills subscription includes access to nearly 600+ IT and security courses, so you’ll always be able to learn the latest and most relevant skills.
+I teach the OWASP Top Ten Learning Path, but an Infosec Skills subscription includes access to 1,300+ IT and security courses, so you’ll always be able to learn the latest and most relevant skills.

-The other thing I want to encourage you to do is get involved in one of your local security organizations.
+The other thing I want to encourage you to do is to get involved in one of your local security organizations.
 Two good examples of local security organizations are OWASP and Security BSides.
 I live in the St. Louis area and participate in my local OWASP chapter.
 You can also check out the TechExams Community and other online groups to connect with your peers from around the world.

 Go to these meetings.
 Meet the people there.
 Talk about the things you’re learning in your Infosec classes and gain additional insight into the skills you are developing.
 These people will help you.
 They will mentor you.
 You’ll learn new things, strengthen the things you already know, and keep yourself relevant in this ever-changing world of cybersecurity.